I have severe attacks, and sometimes I throw up…what can I do?

 Many migraine patients will have nausea with at least some attacks, and some will vomit.
 Vomiting, especially if it occurs early in the migraine attack, can be a problem because if the patient throws up their medication before it is absorbed into the body, it obviously will not work well. .
 You can do several things to treat your headaches more effectively if this happens to you.

 If you throw up only after you have had the attack for some time, you may still be able to take pills to treat your attack if you take them early in the attack so that they have time to get absorbed.

 Add an anti-nauseant

-You can take a medication to reduce your nausea and prevent vomiting early in your attack with your migraine medication.
-Here are some options to discuss with your health care provider:
+With your migraine medication, you can take medication to reduce your nausea and prevent vomiting early in your attack.
+Here are some options to discuss with your healthcare provider:

 Dimenhydrinate (Gravol): Usual dose 50 mg.
 An over-the-counter option.
-May cause somnolence (which is sometimes welcome).
+It may cause somnolence (which is sometimes welcome).